 - Terms Related to Coercive Control and Mind Control

 - Terms Used to Describe Healing from Narcissistic Abuse

 Diagnostic Terms for Defining Narcissism and Narcissistic Abuse

-Covert Narcissist.
-A narcissist who is able to hide his or her more obvious narcissism and feelings of entitlement and superiority.
-He or she is not likely to display a lot of the typical symptoms of classic narcissism in an obvious way.
+Covert Narcissist: A narcissist who is able to hide his or her more obvious narcissism and feelings of entitlement and superiority.
+He or she is not likely to display the typical symptoms of classic narcissism such as grandiosity and attention-seeking.

 Narcissistic Personality Disorder (NPD).
 A type of personality disorder in which a person has grandiose fantasies of success and power with few or no achievements behind the fantasies.
 People with the disorder are constantly comparing themselves to others and feeling envious.
 They may also feel others are envious of them.
 They believe they are unique and entitled to special treatment, admiration, and obedience.
 In addition, they lack emotional empathy and have a willingness to exploit others for their own benefit.

 Neurotypical.
 A term once used to describe individuals who were not on the autism spectrum, it is now used as a term to contrast individuals who do not have a particular mental or behavioral disorder with those who do.